HYLODE/HyUi/dev/steve/log.md

 # Running notes log

+## 2022-06-08t23:29:33#
+switched to using gunicorn for serving production so docker-compose is production only and make now provides short cuts to dev versions

 ## 2022-06-08t16:50:41
 trying to get github actions to work some progress but local development would be preferable